 About Brightwaters Acupuncture

-Brightwaters Acupuncture is an independent practice free of the influence special interest groups and "profit first" ideologies.
+Brightwaters Acupuncture is an independent and decidedly small practice free of the influence special interest groups.

 Brightwaters Acupuncture specializes in pain management and distress reduction while emphasizing comfort and interactive care.
 Techniques are selected commensurate to the patient's sensitivity at the time of treatment.